droidecahedron/lfclk_probe/README.md

 ## the fault latch clearing

-The RC board never recovers, so clearing needs a fault that goes away.
+RC board never recovers, clearing needs a fault that goes away.
-`LF_PPM_REJECT` set to 3, between the long gate's -6 ppm and the short gate's 0 ppm, so the boot probes fail and the runtime probes pass.
+`LF_PPM_REJECT` set to 3, between the long gate -6 ppm and the short gate 0 ppm.
+So the boot probes fail and the runtime probes pass.
 `LF_MONITOR_PERIOD_MS` shortened to 4 s to make it watchable.

 ```